pazams/go-for-javascript-developers/README.md

 **JS**

-The best way to describe Parallelism in javascript is with this [quote](http://debuggable.com/posts/understanding-node-js:4bd98440-45e4-4a9a-8ef7-0f7ecbdd56cb) by Felix Geisendörfer:
+The best way to describe Parallelism in Javascript is with this [quote](http://debuggable.com/posts/understanding-node-js:4bd98440-45e4-4a9a-8ef7-0f7ecbdd56cb) by Felix Geisendörfer:
 >  Well, in node everything runs in parallel, except your code.

-So while your JS runtime may use multiple threads for IO, your own code is getting run just by one.
+So while your Javascript runtime may use multiple threads for IO, your own code is getting run just by one.
 That's just how the *evented* model works.
-Different JS runtimes offer some options for concurrency or parallelism: NodeJS offers [clustering](https://nodejs.org/docs/latest/api/cluster.html), and Browsers offer [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).
+Different Javascript runtimes offer some options for concurrency or parallelism: NodeJS offers [clustering](https://nodejs.org/docs/latest/api/cluster.html), and Browsers offer [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

 **Go**